 This S&P Global Ratings Research study documents default and transition rates for structured finance securities-also referred to as securitization notes or tranches-rated by Taiwan Ratings Corp.
-The study covers 91 long-term ratings from 30 Taiwan-originated structured finance transactions that we rated from 2003 onwards.
+The study covers 93 long-term ratings from 31 Taiwan-originated structured finance transactions that we rated since 2003.

-The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions because of the relatively small number of securities included in this study, the short time period involved, the concentration on certain securitized collateral types, and the limited number of defaults that occurred during the period under review.
+The statistics presented in this study should not be generalized to draw conclusions about the credit performance of other new or existing structured finance transactions owing to the relatively small number of securities included in this study, short time period, concentration on certain securitized collateral types, and limited number of defaults occurring during the review period.
 For these reasons, comparisons between this study and other similar studies may be misleading.